vncntprvst/dataset-manager/readme.md

 - If `dandischema` is installed, DANDI fields are derived from the Pydantic models; otherwise a curated list is used.
 - If `pynwb` is installed, NWB required fields are sourced from `NWBFile`; otherwise a curated list is used.
-- Validation and NWB Inspector integration can be added in a subsequent iteration.
+- NWB Validation: Upload an `.nwb` file in the app to run PyNWB validation and NWB Inspector checks (requires `pynwb` and `nwbinspector`).